 Yes, you can receive the waiting time penalty on your last paycheck.
 The amount you can receive is 10 days’ worth of earnings.
 Since vacation time is considered wages in California, the penalty would apply.
 The only time it is not considered wages is in certain union agreements.
 If you have unused vacation time by the time you no longer work somewhere, you have to get paid out.
 The rate has to match your final pay rate.

-How do you figure out what the daily pay rate should be on your last paycheck?
-Also, how do you calculate what the waiting time penalty is supposed to be?
+10. How do you figure out what the daily pay rate should be on your last paycheck?
+Also, how do you calculate what the waiting time penalties are supposed to be?

 Figuring out how the calculations for the daily pay rate and waiting time penalty are calculated can be best illustrated with an example.